openvinotoolkit/training_extensions/pytorch_toolkit/super_resolution/README.md

 ## Know issues

-1. Network can't be reshaped after convertation ot IR.
-You can set `input_size` when run `tools/export.py`.
+1. Network can't be reshaped after conversation to IR.
+You should set `input_size` when run `tools/export.py`.
-2. IR model can't be inferred on `GPU` and `MYRIAD` devices.